 North America no longer boasts the world's tallest water slide.
 Schlitterbahn Waterpark Kansas City in Kansas City, Kansas, used to be home to the globe's highest slide.
-But, the water slide, called Verrückt—standing at more than 168 feet high—was shut down permanently in November 2017, after a 10-year old boy was killed while riding the attraction in August of that year.
+But, the water slide, called Verrückt—standing at more than 168 feet high—was shut down permanently in November 2017, after a tragic accident.
 The slide has since been demolished.
-Since then, Brazil and Italy have taken the top spots with slides that stand at 165 feet, 135 feet, and 132 feet.
+Since then, Aldeia das Aguas Park Resort in Brazil takes the top spot with Kilimanjaro, a water slide that stands 164 feet tall.

-But, North America isn't far behind: The tallest waterslides on the continent are both 125 feet high and both are located in New Jersey and the Bahamas, respectively.
+But, parks in North America aren’t too far behind: The tallest waterslides on the continent are 142 feet and 135 feet high and are located in New Jersey and the Bahamas, respectively.
 The theme park capital of Orlando is home to three water slides on this list.
 Read on to find out where the tallest water slides on the continent reside and how high they tower.

 Ko'okiri Body Plunge: 125 Feet